 Blister pads

 Blister pads are my best discovery!
-These hydro-seal Band-Aid blister pads cover the blister, help it heal, and cushion the blister against further pain.
+I swear by these hydro-seal Band-Aid blister pads that cover the blister, help it heal, and cushion the blister against further pain.

 You should still be able to enjoy your vacation because you were well prepared!